9th Australian National Family Law Conference–

 Papua New Guinea and Switzerland).
 Do those four non-American jurisdictions

-have anything else in common except their inclusion in Schedule 1A?
+have anything else in common except their inclusion in Schedule

-for the international convention drafters.
+Another job for the international convention drafters.

 And, of course, everyone knows that

-marriages and divorces are almost universally recognised between the
+marriages and divorces are almost universally recognised between

-exceptions to this general rule.
+important exceptions to this general rule.

 With this background of amiable international

-comity it is not surprising that family lawyers just assume that a
+comity it is not surprising that family lawyers just assume that

+vice versa.
 The bad news is that this is not so.

 The English antecedent of the Australian

-Foreign Judgments Act 1991 is the Foreign Judgments (Reciprocal Enforcement)
+Foreign Judgments Act 1991 is the Foreign Judgments (Reciprocal

-income in a foreign jurisdiction does not raise the same gravity of
+a payer’s income in a foreign jurisdiction does not raise

-issues as enforcement of a property adjustment order, which would
+the same gravity of issues as enforcement of a property adjustment

-in an Australian court.
+on the merits in an Australian court.

 Dr Nygh discusses the problem of reciprocal

 enforcement of matrimonial property orders at pages 419-420.
-The only
+The

-directly relevant case is Caddy v Miller (1986) FLC 91-720;
+only directly relevant case is Caddy v Miller (1986) FLC

-(1986) 10 Fam LR 858.
-A California court had divorced the couple and
+91-720; (1986) 10 Fam LR 858.
+A California court had divorced the

-were confirmed in their ownership of an interest in a home in Sydney.
+the parties were confirmed in their ownership of an interest in

-Some years later the wife applied to the Family Court of Australia
+a home in Sydney.
+Some years later the wife applied to the Family

-to a second bite at the cherry.
-She succeeded at first instance but
+the home, tantamount to a second bite at the cherry.
+She succeeded

-on appeal the Full Court held that her claim should be dismissed on
+at first instance but on appeal the Full Court held that her claim

-the basis of cause of action estoppel.
-It should be noted that the
+should be dismissed on the basis of cause of action estoppel.
+It

-California court order did not change the interest of the parties
+should be noted that the California court order did not change the

-in the Sydney home, it just confirmed their existing interest in it.
+interest of the parties in the Sydney home, it just confirmed their

 This is consistent with the general